 2022-08-26: Movement in water has Swimming skill as its Running equivalent, and Aquabatics as its Acrobatics, but it lacks a Hiking counterpart.

-(Well, you’ll want this Paced Swimming skill, plus normal Swimming, plus high HT and FP and Will, plus Very Fit, plus Temperature Tolerance, plus… Basically all your character points, it sounds like. : )
+(Well, you’d want this Paced Swimming skill, plus normal Swimming, plus high HT and FP and Will, plus Very Fit, plus Temperature Tolerance, plus… Basically all your character points, it sounds like. : )

 208